Posted: Sep 28, 2016 in Company News

 Thank you to everyone who has applied to our 2016 Minecraft Scholarship Contest.
 In only 4 months we had an impressive 2,200 different Essay submissions from all over the world.
 GPA’s varied from straight A’s in honors to 2.0’s with strong creative and social sides.
 While each essay was encouraging and many were outstanding, one essay stood out from all of the others.

 The contest winner, a now Freshman in College, is a long time advocate for Minecraft education specifically.
 He has in his own way embodied the spirit in our competition personally and socially.
-His longer term efforts to educate himself and those around him in Minecraft make his application truly exceptional.
-While there were many amazing essays and submissions that had higher GPA’s, our winner is the purest embodiment of the Goal of this contest.
+His long term efforts to educate himself and those around him in Minecraft make his application truly exceptional.
+While there were many amazing essays and submissions that had higher GPA’s, our winner is the purest embodiment of the goal of this contest.
 He has graciously allowed us to show you his full unedited submission in this post and we would like to share that with you so that you too can see what the best of us is meant to look like.
 So without further delay.
 We give you the 2016 Winning Essay submission.

 Five years ago, at age 13, I built an entire computer from scratch.
 Assembled from basic components: wires, torches, repeaters, pistons, and blocks, it was capable of rendering images to a display, multiplying and dividing numbers, and even calculating square roots.
 To say Minecraft inspired my career path of becoming a computer engineer would be an understatement.
 For me, Minecraft was a powerful tool that introduced me to the field by gifting direct experience at a young age.
 Beginning with basic logic gates composed of Redstone dust and torches, I learned the fundamental components computers use to operate, such as adders, memory, multiplexers, and counters, in order to construct a fully working microprocessor within Minecraft.